-PERT estimation was a part of a more extensive system and was designed to focus on schedules.
+PERT estimates are a part of a more extensive system and was designed to focus on schedules.
 Its benefit is that it mathematically provides everything an estimate should have, including a range and a confidence level.

 Often, schedules have uncertainty, so having three estimation points can address that and be used to form a range.
 Costs have uncertainty as well and can be estimated by the same method.
 If you need an estimate with a range and confidence level and need to answer estimate "what if" questions, PERT is an excellent technique to use, regardless of what you are estimating.